RBVI/chimerax-recipes/symbox/symbox.md

     volume resample #2 onGrid #3
     save aligned.mrc models #4

 The rotation by 89.942 degrees was from acos(0.00101434), the arc-cosine of the z component of the symmetry axis unit vector z component.
-The tilt is done about axis -vy,vx,0 in the xy plane which is perpendicular to the projection of the symmetry axis vx,vy,vz.
+The tilt is done about axis -vy,vx,0 in the xy plane which is perpendicular to the symmetry axis vx,vy,vz.

 <table>
 <tr>